-The program culminates in an exciting, term-long, off-site internship under the direction of an industry professional that allows students to apply the skills they've learned and prepares them to launch their careers.
+The program culminates in an exciting, term-long, off-site internship under the direction of an industry professional that allows students to apply the skills they have learned and prepares them to launch their careers.
 The experience enables students to gain valuable work experience in the areas of sales/marketing, facility operations and financial management.
 The internship focuses on the ability to identify, document and successfully communicate personal and professional short- and long-term vision and strategies for a successful career in sport, entertainment or event management.
-Graduates have worked for professional sports teams, entertainment venues, resorts and conference centers.
+Graduates of the program are employed by professional sports teams, entertainment venues, resorts and conference centers.